jsuckow12/VELYS-data/readme.md

 - **Camera Integration**: Capture photos directly within the app
 - **Auto-Save**: Automatically saves form data to prevent data loss
 - **Data Export**: Export collected data as CSV files
+- **BMI Calculator**: Automatic BMI calculation from height and weight
 - **PWA Support**: Can be installed as a native app on mobile devices

 ## How to Use